HL7/davinci-pcde/src/pagecontent/spec.md

 This mandatory section defines a single treatment.
 The [CarePlan](profile-careplan.html) instance that is the entry will convey the following information:
 * What the treatment is (coded if possible, though text is permitted where a standardized procedure/medication/product code does not exist)
-* The condition that caused the need for treatment (coded as ICD-10 if possible)
+* The condition that caused the need for treatment (coded as ICD-10-CM if possible)
 * Any protocol being followed in the treatment (referenced by URL)

 ###### Prior Coverage
 This section will include the most recent relevant Claim(s) and/or Prior Authorization(s) associated with the treatment.
 The purpose is to give a sense of how much of the treatments have been authorized, how many have already been performed/paid for, when the most recently billed occurrence was, etc.  Section narrative may provide additional detail.

 Prior Authorizations SHOULD comply with the [PAS Prior Authorization](http://hl7.org/fhir/us/davinci-pas/2019Sep/profile-claim.html) and [PAS Prior Authorization Response](http://hl7.org/fhir/us/davinci-pas/2019Sep/profile-claimresponse.html) profile.
-As yet, there are no Da Vinci profiles available for Claim resources, so technically any FHIR-valid Claim and ClaimResponse resources though alignment with the PAS Prior Authorization profiles is recommended.
+As yet, there are no Da Vinci profiles available for Claim resources, so technically any FHIR-valid Claim and ClaimResponse resources are allowed, though alignment with the PAS Prior Authorization profiles is recommended.
 The [US Core DocumentReference](http://hl7.org/fhir/us/core/STU3/StructureDefinition-us-core-documentreference.html) profile can be used to convey PDF or other non-discrete representations if full FHIR-encoding is not possible.

 ###### Supporting Information
 These sections provide additional information that supports the treatment decision.
 Examples might include past treatments that had been tried and proved ineffective, lab results or other reports that support the decision to perform the treatment, clinical orders that support the treatment, etc.

 Each repetition must have one or more resource entries.
 The section narrative SHALL provide a human description of the relevance of the contained resource entries.
 Separate sections can be used to provide different groupings of resources that provide different types of support.
 For example, one repetition might deal with prior therapy.
 Another might contain the current order.
-A third might indicate dispenses to date against that order
+A third might indicate dispenses to date against that order.

 ##### Other Documentation
 These sections allow conveying information that is not directly related to a current active therapy but which may be relevant to allowing the new payer to provide appropriate care.
 For example, conveying that a patient has had a double-mastectomy in the past.
 That may not be related to 'active therapy', but would still be relevant in terms of the new payer knowing not to send reminders for mamogram treatments.